mainmatter/playbook/src/development-process/README.md

 are being discovered in the process.

-While different languages and frameworks provide different testing mechanisms, a good approach generally is
+While different languages and frameworks provide different testing mechanisms, a good approach generally is:

-- leveraging small and isolated tests (e.g. unit tests) for the majority of the test cases including edge cases
+- Leveraging small and isolated tests (e.g. unit tests) for the majority of the test cases including edge cases
-- leveraging higher level tests (e.g. integration or acceptance tests) for ensuring the main features and flows of an application work as expected
+- Leveraging higher level tests (e.g. integration or acceptance tests) for ensuring the main features and flows of an application work as expected

 Continuous integration must mandatorily be set up in order for a project to be